Bipolar Disorder in Children and Teens

 Most children who have bipolar disorder need medicine.
 But other forms of treatment used along with medicine play an important role in balancing mood and improving quality of life.
 Counseling, education about the disorder, and stress reduction can help.

 Counseling along with medicine has been used effectively to manage bipolar disorder.
 Types of therapy that counselors use to treat bipolar disorder include:

-- Cognitive-behavioral therapy , which focuses on modifying certain thinking and behavior patterns.
+- Cognitive-behavioral therapy .
+This focuses on modifying certain thinking and behavior patterns.

-- Problem-solving therapy , a type of cognitive therapy that helps you find immediate solutions to problems.
+- Problem-solving therapy .
+This is a type of cognitive therapy that helps you find immediate solutions to problems.

-- Family therapy , which can help educate and support the entire family.
+- Family therapy .
+This helps educate and support the entire family.

 - Play therapy for very young children.

 - Psychological education and support groups.